JOY'S WORLD MUSIC BIO

 "Joy weaves spiritual depth, world rhythms, and powerful healing into each musical journey.
 She can rattle you into healing or deep self realization.
 Enjoy the rhythm!"

-- Christine Stevens, Director, REMO Drum's Health Rhythms; author, Healing Drum Kit
+- Christine Stevens, Director, REMO Drum's Health Rhythms; author, Music Medicine, Healing Drum Kit

 "Joy is a consummate musician and has a profound passion and energy for her work.
 When Joy brings in her percussion instruments and participates for the last nine years in our Lev Eisha women's services, she adds layers of spirituality, joy and fun.